mrkkrp/markkarpov.com/tutorial/th.md

-The tutorial cannot possibly cover every use of TH, and so it is structured in such a way so we only get to see the most common, conventional, and benign uses of the feature.
+The tutorial cannot possibly cover every use of TH, and so it is structured in such a way so we only get to see the most common, conventional, and benign uses of the GHC feature.

 ## Motivation